benhutchison/intro-fs2-stream-programming/docs/WarmUpWithOption.md

 }
 ```

-## Why Option is better than null: Chaining Optional Computations

-Some programmers coming from null-centric languages like Java or C# have pointed out that that above code is structurally
+**❓Quiz: Is Option actually better than `null`?**  The above code is structurally
-similar to the `if (arg != null) ... else ...` patterns used to handle `null`s, in that there are two branches, and for
+similar to the `if (arg != null) ... else ...` patterns used to handle `null`s in C# or Java, in that there's branch to
-that reason questioned how much value using `Option`s adds.
+handle the non-empty case and another to handle the empty one.
+Are the benefits of Option over null just superficial?

+<details><summary>Options Benefits</summary><p>
 The first tier benefit is explictness of intent: by using Options consistently in Scala, the type system forces users of
 a value to consider how they will handle the empty case.
-This benefit is widely recognized, and there is comparable support
-in C#, Typescript, Swift and Kotlin.

-But there is a second tier benefit which it is important to understand in order to become Scala fluent: it turns out that
+There's also a more subtle second tier benefit when Options are composed together; we'll study it in the next section
+</p></details>

+## Chaining Optional Computations

-we can "factor-out" the code that handles the empty case into the library, and mostly just talk about the non-empty case
+It turns out that we can "factor-out" the code paths that handles the empty case into the Option library, and mostly just
-in our application code.
+talk about  the non-empty case in our application code.

 Lets have a look at how that works:

 ```scala:mdoc
 //cant represent square root of a negative number as a Double value